richardschneider/k-bucket/README.md

 [![docs](https://cdn.rawgit.com/richardschneider/k-bucket/master/doc/images/docs-latest-green.svg)](https://richardschneider.github.io/k-bucket/articles/intro.html)

-A [Distributed Hash Table](http://en.wikipedia.org/wiki/Distributed_hash_table) (DHT) is a decentralized distributed system that provides a lookup table similar to a hash table.
+A [Distributed Hash Table](http://en.wikipedia.org/wiki/Distributed_hash_table) (DHT) is a decentralised distributed system that provides a lookup table similar to a centralised hash table.
 **k-bucket** is an implementation of a storage mechanism for keys within a DHT.
-It manages `IContact` objects which represent locations and addresses of nodes in the system.
+It manages `IContact` objects which represent nodes in the distrubuted system.
 `contact` objects have an ID, which is typically a SHA-1 hash.

 ## Getting started